 Although I loved and believed in coaching,

 for the first three years as a professional coach, I struggled a lot.
 I studied many coaching programmes and ‘mastered’ many relevant theories and tools.
-I also had some successful coaching cases, and every customer I served came back and repeated contract with me.
-However, I did not feel right, because I didn’t quite know why it worked, why it didn’t work sometimes.
+I also had some successful coaching cases, and every customer I served came back and repeated their contract with me.
+However, I did not feel satisfied, because I didn’t quite know why it worked, and why it didn’t work sometimes.
 It became even more challenging as I reached the executive level at work – how do I crack their masks?

 Has the programme met or exceeded your expectations?

 The programme truly exceeded my expectations in many ways: